wecodemore/wpstarter/docs/08-Custom-Steps-Development.md

 RewriteRule ^(.*\.php)$ wordpress/$1 [L]
 ```

-We are telling Apache that when an URL like `example.com/wp-admin/` is requested, it should be rewritten to `example.com/wordpress/wp-admin/` this way, even if we have WordPress installed into the `/wordpress` subfolder, we can access WP dashboard without having to add the subfolder name into the URL.
+We are telling Apache that when a URL like `example.com/wp-admin/` is requested, it should be rewritten to `example.com/wordpress/wp-admin/` this way, even if we have WordPress installed into the `/wordpress` subfolder, we can access WP dashboard without having to add the subfolder name into the URL.

 This is nice, however the `/wordpress` subfolder is hardcoded here, but that it is just the default folder, that could be configured in `composer.json` to something different.